310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-Okay.  … If I ever do something you don’t want me to do, please tell me.
+Okay.  …If I ever do something you don’t want me to do, please tell me.

 Actually, please tell me what’s okay to do, and what isn’t.